 There is a handmade 3D design of architecture, 3D architectural models & 3D printed architectural models which need to be studied and experimented with by the learners to know its application.
 The three-dimensional models provide a better representation of designs which ensures error-catching and effective marketing and project submission.

-3D design modeling helps the architects to visualize the interior and exterior design of the project.
+3D design modelling helps the architects to visualize the interior and exterior design of the project.
 All the architects need to master the few 3D dimensional models for their project.
 Learners need to present the use of such different 3D dimensions architecture with the help of a collection of work or portfolio.

 It helps in the creation of structural designs or models for visualizing the projects.
-Some of the best CAD three-dimensional software for architecture are Revit, Cedreo, AutoCAD Architecture, AutoCAD Civil 3D, Chief Architect, Sketch Up, 3D Studio Max, Vectorworks Architect, Rhino 3D, Solidworks, CorelCAD, etc.
+Some of the best CAD three-dimensional software for architecture are Revit, Cedro, AutoCAD Architecture, AutoCAD Civil 3D, Chief Architect, Sketch Up, 3D Studio Max, Vectorworks Architect, Rhino 3D, Solidworks, CorelCAD, etc.

 Constructing Orthographic View in Standard Scales